Stewart Davidson

-Stewart Davidson (1 June 1889 – 26 December 1960) was a Scottish professional football who played as a right half for Aberdeen and Middlesbrough.
+Stewart Davidson (1 June 1889 – 26 December 1960) was a Scottish professional footballer who played as a right half for Aberdeen and Middlesbrough.

 Early and personal life

 Davidson was born in Aberdeen on 1 April 1889.
 He worked as a legal clerk.

 Career

 After playing for Aberdeen, Davidson was signed by Middlesbrough manager Tom Mcintosh on 17 April 1913 for a fee of £675.
 He played 76 league games across two seasons prior to the outbreak of World War One.
 During the war, Davidson played as a wartime guest player for Manchester City, and although wounded during the war, was able to continue his football career after the end of the war in 1918.
 He became Middlesbrough club captain in 1920, and earned his first and only cap for Scotland against England in 1921.

 In summer 1923, Davidson was deemed surplus to requirements at Middlesbrough and returned to his former club Aberdeen.
 He was later player-manager of Forres Mechanics and coached for the Kent F.A., before became assistant manager to ex-teammate Billy Birrell at Chelsea from 1939 to 1957.